MS Life Insurance Cover Options

 If you are unsure, ask your insurer about what you must disclose.

-However, if you are diagnosed after you apply for the policy but before the insurer starts to cover you, then you must disclose your MS condition to your insurer.
+However, if you are diagnosed after you apply for the policy but before the insurer begins coverage, you must disclose your MS condition to the insurer.

 Even though the information was correct when you applied, you cannot knowingly misrepresent yourself in your policy before it begins to be enforced.

-For some policies that run for years, you must update your insurer on your condition.
+For policies that run for years, you must inform your insurer of your condition.
 Some examples include travel, private medical, critical illness, and income protection policies.

 If you don’t update your insurer, you will likely not be covered if you have to make a claim.